- What are Microalgae?

 Microalgae in Constructed Wetlands

 Microalgae play a vital role in the development of constructed wetlands.
 Microalgae are often the first colonizers in sparsely vegetated, newly constructed wetland basins.
-Since microalgae are capable of rapid growth under the correct conditions, they will often be the dominant organisms in newly constructed wetlands for many months.
+Since microalgae are capable of rapid growth under the correct conditions, they will of 00F8 ten be the dominant organisms in newly constructed wetlands for many months.
 Eventually, emergent plants will begin to grow and fill in the basin, blocking sunlight to the water surface and reducing the microalgae population.
-Thus, microalgae are rarely selected as the dominant organisms in constructed wetlands.
+Thus, microalgae are 5FF4 rarely selected as the dominant organisms in constructed wetlands.
 For microalgae to be utilized for wastewater treatment in a sustainable way, predominant and resilient species must be mass cultured in a controlled environment.

 The most common and simplest use of microalgae in wastewater treatment is in waste stabilization ponds (WSPs).
 The development of WSPs as an accepted secondary wastewater treatment process has been a largely accidental occurrence.
 Ponds or lagoons were originally constructed at wastewater treatment plants as sedimentation basins or as emergency overflow devices.
 It is really only in the last 20 years or so that WSP design and operational criteria have been established.
 WSPs are now accepted as major treatment processes throughout the world and are popular alternatives to other biological treatment systems in areas of the globe that have ample sunlight and inexpensive, readily available land.
 WSP are particularly favored in Australia, Africa, India, Canada, and certain areas of the U.S.